 - 2015-2016 Passport to Science Exploration: Chemistry Concepts in Action

 Please note that study materials from previous Challenge cycles are outdated and should NOT be used to prepare for the 2016-2017 YBTC Challenge competition.
 Challenge questions for the 2016-2017 YBTC Challenge cycle will NOT be derived from the study materials directly above.
 Participants must refer to the materials that will be posted at the top of this page for the 2016-2017 Challenge study materials.

 Disclaimer: Please note that the sample questions above are provided as a reference only and should not be altered or adjusted.
 These sample questions are not an indication of what will be seen in future Local, State, or National Challenge competitions, but are a small set of questions that have been previously used.

 Next Generation Science Standards

 CEF works with a team of chemistry experts and educators, including professors and industry professionals, to develop the Challenge study materials.
 The materials align to the Next Generation Science Standards (NGSS) and include science concepts covered in many state assessments.
 Learn how each section of the study materials align to the NGSS:

 Please note: CEF does not endorse or approve the use of any questions for the purposes of preparing for any level of the Challenge.
-Challenge competition questions (including the Qualifying Exam) are for competition purposes ONLY.
+Challenge competition questions (including the Challenge Qualifier) are for competition purposes ONLY.
 Students should NOT receive or use questions (from the current year or any previous years) at any point to study.
 Use of Challenge competition questions for study purposes is grounds for disqualification.